Introduction to spinlocks

 From this moment we know how to initialize a spinlock

-, now let's consider API which Linux kernel provides for manipulations of spinlocks
+, now let's consider which Linux kernel provides for manipulations of spinlocks

 .
 The first is: